-NIH Division of Environmental Protection (DEP) has instructed oil-handling facility personnel in the operation and maintenance of oil pollution prevention equipment, discharge procedure protocols, applicable pollution control laws, rules and regulations, general facility operations, and the content of this SPCC Plan.
+NIH DEP has instructed oil-handling facility personnel in the operation and maintenance of oil pollution prevention equipment, discharge procedure protocols, applicable pollution control laws, rules and regulations, general facility operations, and the content of this SPCC Plan.
 Any new facility personnel with oil-handling responsibilities are provided with this same training prior to being involved in any oil operation.